-Imperial Valley College (IVC) will grant a maximum of 15 units of credit toward the IVC associate degree or certificate for any combination of CLEP General and Subject Examinations that have been completed with an appropriate score.
-CLEP credit may be used to meet Imperial Valley College graduation requirements, but will not be counted toward the 15 unit residency requirement.
-Students intending to transfer should be aware that CLEP credits may or may not be accepted by other colleges and universities.
-Students are advised to meet with a counselor regarding the use of CLEP in the student's education plan.
+IVC will grant a maximum of 15 units of credit toward the IVC associate degree and/or certificate for any combination of CLEP exams completed with an appropriate score.
+CLEP credit will not be counted toward the 12 unit residency requirement or in any area in where the student has earned college credit prior to the CLEP exam.
+IVC does not accept CLEP as a waiver of English or Mathematics assessment.
+Students are advised to meet with a counselor regarding the use of CLEP in the student education plan.